sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 :information_source: Since we don't have a container registry on our host (which is perfectly normal!) we need to use `--pull-policy` or `--pp` with the value `never`, which instructs `ansible-navigator` to not *pull* the EE, which would otherwise fail.
-This is *only* for EEs that you've built locally or pulled already from a container registry and don't want to update it everytime you run `ansible-navigator`.
+This is *only* for EEs that you've built locally or pulled already from a container registry and don't want to update it every time you run `ansible-navigator`.
 This helps also speed up the ramp-up time of `ansible-navigator` :sunglasses:.

 :information_source: `--execution-environment-image` can be shortened with `--eei`.
 This will give you back plenty of time if you are such a bad typer as I am and type
-`--execution-environment-image` wrong at least twice everytime I try to use it:rofl:.
+`--execution-environment-image` wrong at least twice every time I try to use it:rofl:.

 Okay great, we have the `ansible-core` version as well as the Ansible collections `redhat.satellite` and `redhat.satellite_operations`.